Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 ![CSR](/assets/images/CSR.png?raw=true)
 *Image Credit: Nathan Bell's Sparse Matrix Representations & Iterative Solvers.*

 CSR requires three arrays.
-The first array stores all non-zero values.
-The second array stores the cumulutive count of non-zero values in all current and previous rows.
-The last array stores column index values for each non-zero value.
+The first array stores the cumulutive count of non-zero values in all current and previous rows.
+The second array stores column index values for each non-zero value.
+And the third array stores all non-zero values.
 I realize that may be confusing, so let's walk through an example.

 Refer to the diagram above.
-The first step is to populate the first array which looks like this [1 7 2 8 5 3 9 6 4].
-Again, we are only storing non-zero values.
-Step two is populating the second array.
+The first step is to populate the first array.
 It always starts with 0.
 Since there are two non-zero values in row 1, we update our array like so [0 2].
-There are 2 non-zero values in row 2, so update our array to [0 2 4].
+There are 2 non-zero values in row 2, so we update our array to [0 2 4].
 Doing that for the remaining rows yields [0 2 4 7 9].
 By the way, the length of this array should always be the number of rows + 1.
-The final step is to capture column indices.
-Keep in mind that the columns are zero-indexed.
+Step two is populating the second array of column indices.
+Note that the columns are zero-indexed.
 The first value, 1, is in column 0.
 The second value, 7, is in column 1.
 The third value, 2, is in column 1.
 And so on.
 The result is the array [0 1 1 2 0 2 3 1 3].
+Finally, we populate the third array which looks like this [1 7 2 8 5 3 9 6 4].
+Again, we are only storing non-zero values.

 Believe it or not, these three arrays allow us to perfectly reconstruct the original matrix.
 From here, common mathematical operations like addition or multiplication can be applied in an efficient manner.
 How mathematical operators are applied in this context is beyond the scope of this post so I will not go into detail.
 Suffice it to say there are many wonderful resources online if you're interested in specifics.